Video Streaming Platform on Flutter

 We had to answer the following questions:

-- What extra capabilities can we offer users (what features should the app have) so that the fans choose to watch their favorite shows on our platform?
+- What extra capabilities can we offer users (what features should the app have) so that the fans choose to watch their favorite shows in our video streaming app?

-- How do we promote the app?
+- How do we promote this app similar to YouTube?
 Where will the users learn about our app and download it?

 - How do we retain the users after they download the app and what further ways to monetize the app can we use?